 The facilities are brand new

 They’ve had a huge renovation recently, so when I was chatting to regular visitors they were saying that some of the facilities, like the new mini golf area, weren’t even finished two weeks before our visit.
 They had cork flooring installed.
 You can see the cork flooring prices Perth here.
 The gym was still under construction during our visit, and they were extending the balcony on the restaurant so that more patrons can enjoy those amazing views I mentioned above.
-The swimming pool is fantastic, clean and with a squishy ‘bladder’ that I’m sure helps insulate and keep it warm too.
+The swimming pool is fantastic, clean, and has a squishy ‘bladder’ that I’m sure helps insulate and keep it warm too.
 It’s the first holiday park heated pool I’ve been in that’s actually been warm enough to swim in, even in cold weather.
+The pool was well maintained, and Henderson pool repair made it possible to take good care of it.

 The showers, sauna and steam room are almost spa-like in their appearance – you certainly don’t feel like you’re in a state run swimming pool.
 Add a dash of aroma therapy to the steam room or some sandalwood to the sauna and you’d think you were in a spa.